 Optimism was gauged in multiple commercial industries and the stats were ticking up last year.
 Companies were once again planning for growth, rather than recession as was the case for the previous 18 months.
 Thanks to eased restrictions, increasing vaccination rates, and an overall desire to ‘get back to normal,’ among employees and management alike, things had started moving in that direction.
 Hiring continues to be strong, however, which is one good indicator that businesses are generally returning to normal.

 Another sign that corporate travel will eventually rise in this post-pandemic phase is that companies have and are re-opening their offices.
 Pivoting to remote work was a lifesaver for businesses that were able to function without going into the office.
 As of June 2021, nearly half of businesses had gone back to work in the office or had set a date when a presence in the office will be required.

 ‘Zoom fatigue‘ is a real thing.
 Professionals are getting tired of the near-constant video conferences, the difficulty of paying attention and absorbing information in an online format, and the lack of real interaction with clients and colleagues.
 When the pandemic situation was improving, companies were happy to return to face-to-face meetings both internally and externally.
 This was a positive sign for executive car services and black car fleets which had come to an abrupt halt when the pandemic first erupted.

 Trade Shows and Conferences

-Last spring, travel buyers had reported an increase in business travel spend and global corporate travel bookings are recovering at a 10% rate, week over week.
+Last year, travel buyers reported an increase in business travel spend and global corporate travel bookings are recovering at a 10% rate, week over week.
 In June, United Airlines announced that it would be expanding service in two key hubs for business travelers: San Francisco and Newark.
 While Delta’s CEO, Ed Bastian, explained that he expected a “renaissance of business travel” this fall.